andrei-rusu/cv/rendercv_output/Andrei_Rusu_CV.md

 - PLOS One
 # Recent Projects

-## LLM chatbots
+## LLM applications

-- July 2018 to Jan.
-2024 - Developed several LLM applications for chatting with documents and searching the web for information.
+- Jan.
+2024 - Developed several chatbot applications for retrieving information from documents and the web.
-- Used Python (LangChain, Streamlit), Java (Android), JavaScript (Google Functions).
-[More details](https://github.com/andrei-rusu/llm-agent)[](https://github.com/andrei-rusu/Chatbot).
+- Used Python (LangChain, Streamlit), Java (Android), JavaScript (Google Cloud).
+[Details](https://github.com/andrei-rusu/llm-agent),[](https://github.com/andrei-rusu/Chatbot).

 ## Agents for controlling diffusion processes

-- Dec.
-2021 to June 2023 - Developed several agents that can rank nodes in a graph for directing public health interventions.
+- Jun.
+2023 - Engineered several agents that can rank nodes in a graph for directing public health interventions.
 - Used Python (PyTorch, PyTorch Lightning, scikit-learn), Bash scripting, SLURM.
-[More details](https://github.com/andrei-rusu/control-diffusion).
+[Details](https://github.com/andrei-rusu/control-diffusion).

 ## IBMF epidemic simulator

-- Sept.
-2020 to Nov.
-2021 - Developed a network-based simulator for diffusion processes that is highly customizable and can be used to model and visualize the spread of complex pathogens such as SARS-CoV-2.
+- Nov.
+2021 - Implemented a network-based simulator for diffusion processes that is highly customizable and can be used to model and visualize the spread of complex pathogens such as SARS-CoV-2.
-- Used Python (NetworkX, Pandas), Bash scripting, SLURM.
-[More details](https://github.com/andrei-rusu/contact-tracing-model).
+- Used Python (Pandas, NetworkX, PyMC), Bash scripting, SLURM.
+[Details](https://github.com/andrei-rusu/contact-tracing-model).

 # Additional Experience And Awards

-- Best Paper Award at EAI PervasiveHealth (2022): Awarded for the paper "Flattening the curve through reinforcement learning driven test and trace policies".
+- Complete Guide to Power BI for Data Analysts by Microsoft Press (2024): Received certificate for completing the Power BI course.
-- Third place at the Continental Hackathon Bug Hunt (2018): Traced and fixed several bugs in the company's navigation platform.
+- Best Paper Award at EAI PervasiveHealth (2022): Awarded for our contribution to reinforcement learning and epidemic control.
-- Bloomberg Market Concepts (2018): Acquired knowledge of financial markets and instruments through completing the BMC course.
+- Bloomberg Market Concepts (2018): Received certificate for finishing the BMC course, which covers topics in financial markets.
-- Second place at the J.P.
-Morgan Intern Hackathon (2017): Developed a PHP application for a charity organization in 48 hours.
+- 3\textsuperscript{rd} place at the Continental Hackathon Bug Hunt (2018): Traced and fixed data-retrieving bugs in a TomTom navigation platform.
-- Marketing Executive (2016 - 2017): In charge of the marketing strategy and digital content of HackaSoton, student society responsible for the annual hackathons at the University of Southampton.
+- 2\textsuperscript{nd} place at the J.P.
+Morgan Intern Hackathon (2017): Developed a data-centric PHP application for a charity organization.
-- Chess National Champion (2006): Creative thinking developed through playing chess competitively.
-Won the 2006 single and team national championships in my age category in Romania.
-Former president of the chess club at the University of Southampton.
+- Marketing Executive (2016 - 2017): Responsible for the marketing strategy and the digital content of HackaSoton, student society that organizes the annual hackathons at the University of Southampton.
 # Technologies

 - Languages: Python, Java, MATLAB, JavaScript, C/C++, Smalltalk, Bash, SQL.
-- Software: Jupyter, VS Code, Eclipse, Android Studio, PyCharm, Code::Blocks, Pharo.
+- Software: VS Code, Jupyter, Azure Machine Learning, Google Dialogflow, Android Studio, Pharo, Microsoft 365 (incl.
+Power BI).